How AI Improves OCR: What Makes AI-Native OCR Better Than Legacy Systems

 What AI-Native OCR Adds

-• Field/entity extraction: Understands that dates, totals, names, and IDs are different things with different contexts.
+Field extraction: Instead of returning undifferentiated text, AI-native OCR identifies specific data types.
+It knows that dates, totals, names, and IDs are different things that need different handling.

-• Multiple output formats: Return structured JSON, per_page_structured for page-specific layouts, or markdown when you just need clean text.
+Flexible output formats: Return structured JSON for complete data or markdown when you only need searchable text.

 A Quick Before/After